-- For ripe tomatoes, it’s best to use them right away or store them in a cool place like a cellar at 55F.
+Ripe tomatoes: It’s best to use ripe tomatoes right away or store them in a cool place like a cellar at 55F/12.8C.
 If these options are not possible, Harold says to put them in the fridge but let them come to room temperature before you use them.

-- Although tomatoes are now grown hydroponically for year round availability, the off season ones are still not up to par with local seasonal tomatoes.
-I often use canned San Marzano tomatoes (the best) for recipes such as San Marzano Tomato Sauce and Parmesan Polenta with Herbed Tomatoes.
+Although tomatoes are now grown hydroponically for year round availability, the off season ones are still not up to par with local seasonal tomatoes.
+For some recipes, it would be best to consider good canned tomatoes instead (which by the way are equally or more nutritious).

 Hope you found a recipe or two you like for what to do with tomatoes.
 When they are ripe and fragrant, they are a wonderful star of the dish in sauces, salads, appetizers, gazpacho and more.